aimeeu/aimee-ukasick-resume/docs/resume_detailed.rst

    -  Participation in Domain 2.0 Open Source Strategy meetings

--  **Recipient of the AT&T youDeserve award** recognizing my commitment to Open Source and my involvement in the Women of OpenStack**
+-  **Recipient of the AT&T youDeserve award** recognizing my commitment to open source and my involvement in the Women of OpenStack**

 .. _res-middleware: